Ouray Hydroelectric Power Plant: History

 The Ouray Electric Light and Power Company was incorporated on December 6, 1885.
 It is one of the 4 oldest operating power plants in the world.

 The first electric plant was built at the south end of Oak Street, but the plant was moved and enlarged in 1890 near its present location.
 Water was used from the Uncompahgre River, when available.
 A steam engine was used to provide service when the flow was low or freezing conditions occurred.
 On February 20, 1886, the power company petitioned the Board of Trustees for a 20-year contract to erect poles, wires, and lamps throughout the city.

 Water was originally provided from a tunnel driven into Box Canyon with water diverted from Canyon Creek, but the water proved to have too much sand and abrasives in it.
-In 1901 it was announced that a dam was to be completed the following year on the Ucompahgre river south of Ouray to furnish a more consistent supply for the hydroelectric plant.
+In 1901 it was announced that a dam was to be completed the following year on the Uncompahgre river south of Ouray to furnish a more consistent supply for the hydroelectric plant.
 That dam is still in use today.
 Water from that dam also supplies water for the Ouray Ice Park, a premier ice climbing venue that extends for 3 miles south of Ouray and attracts thousands of climbers each year.

 When the new dam was proposed it was described as follows: "The dam will be from 60 to 90 feet high and in the neighborhood of 300 feet wide.
 It will cross Bear Creek Valley [Uncompahgre Valley] and blockage of the waters of the stream will be about one mile and a quarter this side of Bear Creek Falls and when completed that back water will form a beautiful mountain lake, clear as crystal, one mile and a half wide by a mile and a quarter in length.

 "The fall from the dam is 700 feet...
 It will be one of the most gigantic undertakings in the story of the San Juan, and every minute detail has been fully considered and there is no doubt about it being carried to a successful issue."